Grant Mitchell (EastEnders): Personality

-Character development and impact
+Development and impact

 The Mitchell brothers quickly became two of the soap's most popular characters and storylines involving the brothers soon began to dominate the programme.
-Their arrival heralded a new era for the soap, which aptly coincided with the beginning of a new decade — EastEnders during the 1980s having been very much dominated by the hugely popular Fowler and Watts families.
+Their arrival heralded a new era for the soap, which aptly coincided with the beginning of a new decade – EastEnders during the 1980s having been very much dominated by the hugely popular Fowler and Watts families.

 Sharongate

 One of the most notable and popular early storylines involving Grant was a love triangle between him, his brother and his wife Sharon (played by Letitia Dean).
 Despite the fact that Sharon married Grant initially, EastEnders writer Tony Jordan has revealed in The Mitchells – The Full Story that the love-triangle storyline had been planned since Phil and Grant's introduction, after the writers came to the realisation that Sharon was perfect for them both.
 This storyline was slow burning and was spread over several years, providing a plethora of dramatic tension along the way.
 The episode in which Phil betrayed his brother with Sharon occurred in September 1992 in one of the soap's notorious three-handers.
 Sue Dunderdale directed the episodes and the performances of McFadden, Kemp and Dean have been described as memorable and filled with high-tension drama.
-Things finally came to a head in 1994 with some of EastEnders' most popular and renowned episodes, which have been dubbed "Sharongate".
-The episodes — which were watched by 25.3 million viewers — centred around Grant's discovery of the affair and his startling reaction.
+Things finally came to a head in 1994 with some of EastEnders most popular and renowned episodes, which have been dubbed "Sharongate".
+The episodes – which were watched by 25.3 million viewers – centred on Grant's discovery of the affair and his startling reaction.
 The repercussions of Phil's betrayal contributed to many subsequent storylines involving the brothers throughout the 1990s.
 Writer of Sharongate, Tony Jordan, has stated that of all the storylines he has penned for the soap, Sharongate is the one he is most proud of.
 He comments "Three of the strongest characters that have ever been in EastEnders are the Mitchell brothers and Sharon... when we actually blew that story it was incredible... being able to reach that many people with your work is what makes EastEnders exciting."
 Sharongate has also proven a popular storyline with viewers and it was voted the sixth top soap opera moment of the decade in a poll of 17,000 people for What's On TV magazine.